Have you wondered how well your company is keeping pace with the dynamically changing approaches to employee feedback management?

 Negative employee feedback is simply corrective feedback that raises issues with employee behavior or performance and helps fix misaligned processes.

-But ironically, a Gallup poll identified that employees want any employee feedback over no feedback – even if it’s negative.
+But ironically, a Gallup poll identified that employees want any feedback over no feedback – even if it’s negative.

 1. Highlighting an issue: